 Still, our team knew it was worth the trip, so we paid an excellent videographer to fly over for the shoot.
 Then we waited six weeks for editing.

 The final product was outstanding, and turned out to be one of our most-used assets across sales and marketing.
-But it was still hard to stomach that we paid $20k for one five-minute video and a few edited-down versions.
+But it was still hard to stomach that we paid $20k for one five-minute video and a teaser version of the final product.

 Each of our experiences was unique, but they all highlighted the same fundamental problems:

 1. Coordinating In-Person Video Shoots with Customers Is Ridiculously HardMany of our customers were hesitant to take an hour or more out of their day to shoot one video.
 Even if they did agree, we’d have to find a place to record; schedule and reschedule to fit the customer’s needs; and make sure the video team was in the right place at the right time.

 Plus, even when we had an in-house videographer and video producers, they always had more demand than they could handle, so the marketing team had to work around their schedule.

 2. Creating a Video Requires Time and Energy from Everyone Involved — Not Just the Video Team